False Imprisonment Lawsuit Filed by Auto Fraud Attorneys

 Whitney, LLP’s auto fraud attorneys sued a car dealership for false imprisonment after they blocked in a new car that their customer had purchased two months before, had the title, and had already begun making payments on.
 Prior to this, the general manager had asked our client to sign a confidential release based on allegations our client had made, but our client refused.
 It was not until our client called the police and two officers were dispatched to the dealership, that the general manager finally agreed to move the pickup truck that was used to block our client in.

 If you are looking for an auto fraud attorney near me, Whitney, LLP’s auto fraud lawyers help buyers deal with car dealership problems and represent car buyers across Maryland in a variety of cases.
-We help car buyers unwind bad deals and recover compensation, with no out of pocket fees or costs.
-We offer Free Consultations.
+We help car buyers unwind bad deals and recover compensation.
+We offer Legal Consultations.
 Call us at 410 583 8000, or use our Quick Contact Form online.

 False Imprisonment at Car Dealerships